opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ^^^^^^^^

-This tutorial is a simple example how to configure Service Function Chain Proof of Transit using SFC POT feature.
+This tutorial is a simple example of how to configure Service Function Chain Proof of Transit using the SFC POT feature.

 Preconditions
 ^^^^^^^^^^^^^

-To enable a device to handle SFC Proof of Transit, it is expected that the NETCONF node device advertise capability as under ioam-sb-pot.yang present under sfc-model/src/main/yang folder.
+To enable a device to handle SFC Proof of Transit, it is expected that the NETCONF node device advertise capability as under ioam-sb-pot.yang present under ``sfc-model/src/main/yang`` folder.
 It is also expected that base NETCONF support be enabled and its support capability advertised as capabilities.

 NETCONF support:``urn:ietf:params:netconf:base:1.0``